Skip to main content

 Review your git changes in the background; get a job_id back immediately.

-Same read-only behavior as codex_review_changes (the diff is gathered, secret- redacted, and bounded, then reviewed read-only), but it runs detached — use it when the review may run long.
-The diff is gathered inside the job, so a bad base/commit comes back as the same structured error with zero spend (a bad scope is an out-of-enum value rejected by MCP input validation before the job starts).
+Same read-only behavior as codex_review_changes (the diff is gathered, secret- redacted, and bounded, then reviewed read-only), but detached — prefer it for a multi-file or whole-branch review that can exceed the synchronous deadline (built-in default 300s), since a sync run whose deadline expires loses its partial work; this job's own deadline is separately configured (built-in default 1800s).
+The diff is gathered inside the job, so a bad base/commit comes back as the same structured error with zero spend (a bad scope is rejected by MCP input validation before the job starts).
 Starting a job commits to spend.
-Poll with codex_job_status, read the review envelope with codex_job_result, delete it with codex_job_consume_result, or stop it with codex_job_cancel.
+Poll codex_job_status; read/consume the review envelope with codex_job_result/codex_job_consume_result; stop with codex_job_cancel.
 Pass workspace_root (absolute).

 Data egress: same as codex_review_changes — sends the secret-redacted diff plus your raw (unredacted) extra_context to OpenAI via the codex CLI; Codex may also read other repo files.
+Codex auto-loads the resolved workspace's AGENTS.md and discovers skills in its .agents/skills/ and user-global $CODEX_HOME/skills/ (default ~/.codex/skills/), reachable from outside the workspace.
 Redaction is best-effort, not a guarantee.

 Input Schema